 What are WooCommerce attributes?

 Part of the confusion is that attributes and variations frequently depend on one another to function effectively.
-Therefore, until creating variations, creating attributes is an important first move.
+Therefore, until creating variations, creating attributes is an essential first move.

 These attributes can impact the final purchasing decision from the consumer’s perspective.

 Attributes help products to be grouped.
-For example, you can build an attribute like ‘Size’ and configure terms like ‘Small,’ ‘Medium,’ ‘Large’ under that specific attribute.
+For example, you can build a feature like ‘Size’ and configure terms like ‘Small,’ ‘Medium,’ ‘Large’ under that specific attribute.
 In addition, online stores allow you to filter by attribute: size, color, etc.

 In the shirt example above, which is available in the following sizes: Small, Medium, Big, the attribute, in this case, is ‘Size.’

-On the other hand, intangible attributes are features such as price, quality, and product durability.
+On the other hand, intangible attributes are price, quality, and product durability.

 What about variations?

 Variations allow you to manage different product data individually.
-Meaning you can keep track of your small-sized red shirts separately from the medium-sized blue ones.
-You can set product prices, various classes of shipping, manage sales prices, all independently.
+For example, you can keep track of your small-sized red shirts separately from the medium-sized blue ones.
+In addition, you can set product prices, various shipping classes, and manage sales prices, all independently.
 With each variation, you can even create specific product images.

 How to set up a WooCommerce variable product

 There are several ways for this to be done.
-Although you can build attributes on individual product pages, setting them up in the Products > Attributes section is easiest:
+Although you can build attributes on individual product pages, setting them up in the Products > Attributes section is most straightforward: